What is the definition of leadership? When your people follow you because they want to and not because they have to.

 * Being the best vs. being consistently chosen: The truth about likable leadership styles

 * Dealing with the resistance to change

 * How to repair relationship damage fast: Action creates opportunity

 * Understanding your contributions: The true value of what you do

 Our people are using your leadership information and there is a great buzz around the company about the importance of motivating younger people.
 I keep hearing our managers making references to the solutions and that’s exactly what I wanted to happen.

 Garrison, thank you for your excellent leadership presentation to our team.
 The content was solid and made a huge impact.
 Your ability to deliver a leadership message in such an entertaining manner was well received by everyone.

 The Royal Bank of Scotland

 Months after our General Manager’s meeting, I continue to get calls from our folks who were in attendance asking if we can get Garrison Wynn to come back.
-Garrison’s message, combined with his unique, upbeat and entertaining delivery, was the perfect combination to reach every person in that room.
+Garrison’s message, combined with his unique, upbeat and entertaining delivery, was the highlight of our leadership conference.
 Our goal was to have our leadership leave that meeting re-energized and ready to take on the challenges of a new year and an increasing level of activity.
 I would have to say … Mission Accomplished.
 Thank You Garrison!